Death Smiles on a Murderer: Plot

 Instead, Doctor Sturges is called to check on her.
-He hears no heartbeat and discovers her gold medallion carrying the inscription "Greta 1906" as well as mysterious symbols, which he recognises, perturbed.
+He hears no heartbeat and discovers her gold medallion carrying the inscription "Greta 1906" as well as mysterious symbols, which he recognizes, perturbed.

-Getrud, the Ravensbrücks' servant, having recognised Greta, is haunted in her room by Franz von Holstein, who repeatedly vanishes and reappears and cuts her neck open with a scalpel - a wound that bleeds but disappears.
+Getrud, the Ravensbrücks' servant, having recognized Greta, is haunted in her room by Franz von Holstein, who repeatedly vanishes and reappears and cuts her neck open with a scalpel - a wound that bleeds but disappears.

 Sturges discovers a scar on Greta's neck on the same spot.
 He inserts a needle into her right eyeball, causing neither damage nor pain and confirming that Greta is undead.
 For the coachman's death certificate, he opens the coffin to discover the corpse's rapid decomposition - an indication that he was undead at the time of the crash.
 Sturges keeps both facts secret.

-Gertrud packs her things, leaves, and is chased by Franz's apparition along a path at whose end she is approached by an unseen assailant, who - despite her assertion that she has not told anyone and is leaving for good - kills her with a point blank shotgun blast to her face.
+Gertrud packs her things, leaves, and is chased by Franz's apparition along a path at whose end she is approached by an unseen assailant, who - despite her assertion that she has not told anyone and is leaving for good - murders her.

-After a ball, Greta, the von Ravensbrücks and their guests go on a pheasant hunt with shotguns.
 Meanwhile, Doctor Sturges is working in his underground laboratory.
 The medallion's symbols contain a formula for the creation of life.
-Just as Sturges succeeds in bringing one of his corpses to life, he is strangled by an unseen assailant, who also kills the corpse and the doctor's deaf mute lab assistant, bashing his head in.
+Just as Sturges succeeds in bringing one of his corpses to life, he is strangled by an unseen assailant, who also kills the corpse and the doctor's deaf lab assistant.

-Walter and Eva both gradually fall in love with Greta.
-One day as Greta is taking a bath Eva sneaks in and pushes her head under water, as if playing with her.
-Eva approaches Greta as she is drying herself and confesses that she loves her.
-They kiss and the scene dissolves as an obvious lesbian love scene begins.